Israeli government meeting to decide on Hamas hostage deal, short-term cease-fire in Gaza

 A senior Hamas member told CBS News that the agreement was for the group — long designated a terrorist organization by the U.S. and Israel — to hand over 50 Israeli hostages in exchange for the release of 150 Palestinian prisoners from Israeli prisons, or three Hamas prisoners freed for every abducted person released by Hamas.
 But there is no set cap on the number of prisoners to be released.

-A source familiar with the talks told CBS News that those numbers were not limits, and that the potential cease-fire could be extended if Hamas continues releasing Israeli hostages.
-More Palestinian prisoners could also be released, with officials suggesting a ratio of three prisoners to walk free in exchange for every Israeli hostage that comes home.
+A source familiar with the talks told CBS News that those numbers were not limits, and that the potential cease-fire could be extended if Hamas continues releasing Israeli hostages, and more Palestinian prisoners could also be released.

 The source said most of the Palestinian prisoners would be released to live in the Israeli-occupied West Bank, though some did come from Gaza.